jindongwang/transferlearning/doc/awesome_paper.md

 ## Per-training/Finetuning

+- To Stay or Not to Stay in the Pre-train Basin: Insights on Ensembling in Transfer Learning [[arxiv](https://arxiv.org/abs/2303.03374)]
+  - Ensembling in transfer learning 调研迁移学习中的集成

+- CVPR'13 Masked Images Are Counterfactual Samples for Robust Fine-tuning [[arxiv](https://arxiv.org/abs/2303.03052)]
+  - Masked images for robust fine-tuning 调研masked image对于fine-tuning的影响

 - Finetune like you pretrain: Improved finetuning of zero-shot vision models [[arxiv]](http://arxiv.org/abs/2212.00638)]
   - Improved fine-tuning of zero-shot models 针对zero-shot model提高fine-tuneing